- Novels & Novellas

 "The novel's greatest strength is the distinctive narrative voice adopted by Gordon, whose third-person narrative maintains a dry, gravely, witty tone, no matter how shocking the events being recounted. . . .
 The overall effect is of an older, experienced intelligence looking back on her younger self, ordering the events of her adventurous past with rueful good humor and an appealing lack of rancor." — Chicago Tribune

-"Raucous, sexy, thrilling, urgent, coming of age women's road novel.
+"Raucous, sexy, thrilling, urgent, coming-of-age women's road novel.
 Highly recommended."--The Independent Reader

 "Gordon writes like a woman with a gun to her head.
 She crowds her paragraphs with startling outsize metaphors that perfectly encapsulate the wild coming-of-age of 21-year-old Jane, an aspiring adventuress. . . .
 The vigorousness of its writing style, the way complex themes snake through one chapter after another, the sheer virtue of the lowlife heroes who pop up throughout -- all will convince readers to hitch a ride with Jane.
 It's well worth the trip." — ALA Booklist